FHantke/brave-browser-wiki/Missing-OS-labels.md

 # Labeling

-We use the same repository for both Android and Desktop.
+We use the same repository for both Android and Desktop, and iOS uses this repository as a dependency.
 Additionally, we sometimes have code which only applies to one particular operating system.
 To help QA we ask that each valid issue in a release should have at least one OS label.

 The available OS labels are: